-- ✓ Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of children - ✓ The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques - ✓ Part 3 of the schedule to the Education Regulations 2014 (Independent School Standards), which places a duty on academies and independent schools to safeguard and promote the welfare of students at the school - ✓ The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - ✓ The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - ✓ Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children
+- ✓ Section 175 of the Education Act 2002, which places a duty on schools and local authorities to safeguard and promote the welfare of children - ✓ The School Staffing (England) Regulations 2009, which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques - ✓ Part 3 of the schedule to the Education Regulations 2014 (Independent School Standards), which places a duty on academies and independent schools to safeguard and promote the welfare of students at the school - ✓ The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - ✓ Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - ✓ The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - ✓ Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children

-- ✓ Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - ✓ Working Together to Safeguard Children 2018 - ✓ Welcome | West Midlands Safeguarding Children Group (procedures.org.uk) - ✓ Keeping Children Safe in Education September 2022 - ✓ Children Missing Education 2016 - ✓ Education and Training (Welfare of Children) Act 2021 which amends the Education Act 2002 and the Apprenticeships, Skills, Children and Learning Act 2009 and places safeguarding duties on 16 to 19 academies and further education to ensure that safeguarding responsibilities are understood and prohibiting funding being given if safeguarding requirements not complied with.
+- ✓ Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - ✓ West Mercia Consortium inter-agency procedures and the WSCP Levels of Need Guidance. - ✓ Working Together to Safeguard Children 2023 - ✓ Working Together to Improve School Attendance 2024 - ✓ Keeping Children Safe in Education September 2024 - ✓ Children Missing Education 2016 - ✓ Sexual Violence and sexual harassment between children in schools and colleges - ✓ Education and Training (Welfare of Children) Act 2021 which amends the Education Act 2002 and the Apprenticeships, Skills, Children and Learning Act 2009 and places safeguarding duties on 16 to 19 academies and further education to ensure that safeguarding responsibilities are understood and prohibiting funding being given if safeguarding requirements not complied with.